dailystory/docs/articles/changelog/2020/june.md

 # DailyStory Product Updates for June 2020
 ## June 4, 2020
 * fix over reporting issue with link tracking report
+* Update to asset preferences to allow for custom logos

 ## June 2, 2020
 * wire up new inline help documentation